-Supporting information for the PEA and Mineral Resource Estimate will be included in a NI 43-101 Technical Report to be published within 45 days of the press release.
+Supporting information for the PEA and Mineral Resource Estimate is included in a NI 43-101 Technical Report filed on SEDAR and published on the Company's website.

 Infill drilling at the Ivana deposit is expected to upgrade the mineral resource from the Inferred category.
 There is also potential to expand resources at Ivana, particularly to the west, where recent pit sampling returned significant intervals with high grades of uranium and vanadium (see Blue Sky news release dated November 15, 2018).